SoftUni/Programming-Basics-Book-Python-EN/chapter-05-loops.md

 # Chapter 5.1.
-Loops (Repetitions)
+Loops

-In this chapter we will become familiar with how to **repeat blocks of commands**, known in programming as "**loops**".
+In this chapter, we will become familiar with how to **repeat blocks of commands**, known in programming as "**loops**".
 We will write a number of loops using the **`for`** operator in its classic form.
-Finally, we will solve some practical problems, which require repeating series of actions, using loops.
+Finally, we will solve some practical problems, which require repeating a series of actions, using loops.

 ## Repeating Blocks of Code (For Loop)

-In programming it is often required **to execute a block with commands multiple times**.
-For this reason we are using **loops**.
-We can see an example for **`for` loop**, which goes through the numbers from 1 to 10 and prints them:
+In programming, it is often required **to execute a block with commands multiple times**.
+For this reason, we are using **loops**.
+We can see an example of a **`for` loop**, which goes through the numbers from 1 to 10 and prints them:

 ![](/assets/chapter-5-1-images/00.For-loop-01.png)

-The loop starts with the **operator `for`** and passes through all values of particular variable in given range, for example all numbers from 1 to 10 included (without 11) and for each value it performs series of commands.
+The loop starts with the **operator `for`** and passes through all values of a particular variable in a given range, for example, all numbers from 1 to 10 included (without 11), and for each value, it performs a series of commands.

-Upon declaring the loop, you can specify a **start value** and **end value**, while the end value is not included in the range. **The body of the loop** is a block with at least one commands.
-THe figure below shows the structure of a **`for` loop**:
+Upon declaring the loop, you can specify a **start value** and **end value**, while the end value is not included in the range. **The body of the loop** is a block with at least one command.
+The figure below shows the structure of a **`for` loop**:

 ![](/assets/chapter-5-1-images/00.For-loop-02.png)

-In most cases a **`for` loop** is run between **`1`** and **`n`** (for example from 1 to 10).
-The purpose of the loop is to go sequentially through the numbers 1, 2, 3, …, n  and for each of them to perfomrm a particular action.
-In the example above, the variable **`i`** accepts values from 1 to 10 and  the current value is printes in the body of the loop.
+In most cases, a **`for` loop** is run between **`1`** and **`n`** (for example from 1 to 10).
+The purpose of the loop is to go sequentially through the numbers 1, 2, 3, …, n  and for each of them to perform a particular action.
+In the example above, the variable **`i`** accepts values from 1 to 10 and  the current value is printed in the body of the loop.
 The loop is repeated 10 times and each of these repetitions is called "**iteration**".

 ### Problem: Numbers from 1 to 100